rodneyshupe/Cookbook/Recipes/Salads/GermanPotatoSalad.rst

 - 1 tablespoon dijon mustard
 - 2 teaspoons granulated sugar
 - Salt and pepper to taste
+- 2 tablespoons olive oil
 - 1/2 cup chopped fresh parsley
-- 2 tablespoons olive oil

 Directions
 ----------

-1. Place red potatoes on a steamer basket* set in a pot with about 1 1/2-inches of water.
-Bring water to a simmer over medium-high heat.
-2. Cover pot with a snug lid and let steam until potatoes are tender, about 20 - 25 minutes (test for doneness by piercing potatoes through center with a knife, it should glide through).
-Set aside to cool just until warm enough to cut into chunks.
+1. Place red potatoes on a steamer basket* set in a pot with about 1 1/2-inches of water and bring to a simmer over medium-high heat.
+Cover with a snug lid and steam until potatoes are tender, about 20 - 25 minutes; a knife should glide through the centre.
+Set aside to cool until just warm enough to cut into chunks.
-3. While potatoes are steaming, cook bacon in a 12-inch non-stick skillet over medium-high heat until crisp (about 6 - 7 minutes).
-Remove bacon, set aside and leave drippings in skillet.
+2. Meanwhile, cook bacon in a 12-inch non-stick skillet over medium-high heat until crisp, about 6 - 7 minutes.
+Remove the bacon and set aside, leaving the drippings in the skillet.
-4. Add onions to skillet with drippings and cook 5 minutes.
-Add garlic and cook 30 seconds longer.
-5. Pour in chicken broth, vinegar, dijon mustard and sugar.
-Bring to liquid to a simmer and let reduce by about half for a minute or two.
+3. Add onions to the drippings and cook 5 minutes, then add garlic and cook 30 seconds longer.
+Pour in chicken broth, vinegar, dijon mustard and sugar, bring to a simmer and let reduce by about half for a minute or two.
-6. Add chopped potatoes, bacon and olive oil and toss.
-Season mixture with salt and pepper to taste.
-7. Remove from heat, toss in parsley.
-Serve warm (or see notes to serve chilled).
-If mixture seems to be just slightly dry you can either toss in a little more olive oil or chicken broth.
+4. Add the chopped potatoes, bacon and olive oil and toss, seasoning with salt and pepper to taste.
+Remove from heat and toss in parsley.
+Serve warm (or see notes to serve chilled); if the mixture seems slightly dry, toss in a little more olive oil or chicken broth.